atoum/atoum/README.md

 ## A simple, modern and intuitive unit testing framework for PHP!

 Just like SimpleTest or PHPUnit, *atoum* is a unit testing framework specific to the [PHP](http://www.php.net) language.
-However, it has been designed from the start with the following ideas in mind :
+However, it has been designed from the start with the following ideas in mind:

 * Can be implemented *rapidly* ;
 * *Simplify* test development ;